Anxiety Symptoms - Red Skin, Skin Turning Red

 This red skin symptom can persistently affect one area only, can shift and affect another area or areas, and can migrate all over and affect many areas over and over again.

 This red skin symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may notice red skin once and a while and not that often, notice red skin off and on, or notice it all the time.
+For example, you may notice red skin once in a while and not that often, notice red skin off and on, or notice it all the time.

 This red skin symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.